The Anatomy of Your Glove

 Wrist Adjustment: An optional feature that allows for an adjustment.
 Common in youth baseball, fastpitch and slow pitch softball.
 Includes D-ring fasteners, Velcro® fasteners and buckle systems.

-Baseball and softball gloves come in a variety of materials, and each offers their own feel on the diamond.
+Baseball gloves come in a variety of materials, and each offers their own feel on the diamond.

 - Synthetic leather is easy to close with no “break in” period required.
 It’s a lightweight for younger players.

 - Softened, oil-treated leather offers an easy “break-in” and game-ready feel.

 - Premium leather offers enhanced feel and durability.
 Once broken-in, this material better conforms to your hand.

 - Pro Series leather is the highest quality leather, offering the elite player unparalleled craftsmanship, durability and comfort.